3fon3fonov/exostriker/README.md

 #######################################################
-*  The second way to instal the tool is:
+*  The second way to install the tool is:

 $ git clone https://github.com/3fon3fonov/exostriker